Atlantic menhaden: Commercial fishery

 In the Atlantic, menhaden are targeted by two types of fisheries, a reduction fishery and a bait fishery.
-They are also taken directly by recreational fishing for use as bait.

 The reduction fishery processes whole menhaden into fish meal, fish oil, and fish solubles while the bait fishery supplies fishermen with menhaden as bait for key commercial and recreational fisheries.
 Both menhaden fisheries use a process known as purse seine fishing, in which two fishing boats surround a single school of fish with a large net.
 Purse seining is one of the most efficient methods of fishing available, with one of the lowest levels of bycatch.
 The UN Food and Agriculture Organization has cited the Atlantic and Gulf menhaden fisheries as having one of the lowest levels of bycatch in the world.
 The reduction fishery is largely based in the Chesapeake Bay and nearby Atlantic waters, and its season runs annually starting in May through the fall.
+In 2025 Virgina based recreational fishermen's groups appealed to President Donald Trump to protect menhaden in the Chesapeake Bay from commercial overexploitation.

-The bait fishery operates throughout the Atlantic coastline, ranging from North Carolina to New England.
-Cast nets are also used for bait catch in the recreational fishing sector.
+Environmental and recreational fisheries groups have been highly critical of the reduction fishery and its associated political impact on Atlantic menhaden management.
+These groups critiscize both the overharvest of the menhaden themselves because they serve as a key forage species and the signficant bycatch associated with the fishery including valuable game fish like red drum.
+Many believe that the stock is being mismanaged.

-The fishery's sustainability has also been certified by independent organizations.
-Friend of the Sea, an international seafood sustainability certification program, has recognized both the Atlantic menhaden and Gulf menhaden fisheries as sustainable.
-This is both due to the healthy status of the stock as well as the fishery's low levels of bycatch, which it achieves with the use of purse seine nets.
+The commercial bait fishery operates throughout the Atlantic coastline, ranging from North Carolina to New England.